kouno/big-o/README.md

 ## Requirements

-Calculation of memory space is done via `ps`, and therefore, doesn't work on Windows.

-This gem has been tested on Mac OS X, using Ruby 1.9.3.
+This gem has been tested on Mac OS X, using Ruby 1.9.3/1.9.2.

 ## Install